Last Updated on: by

 - Phagocytosis is a process by which cells ingest large particles (> 0.5 micrometers) into membrane-bound vesicles called phagosomes, which are then targeted to the lysosomes for enzymatic degradation.

-- Phagocytosis is greatly enhanced by opsonization of the bacteria.
+- Phagocytosis is greatly enhanced by the opsonization of the bacteria.

 - Attachment of a specific IgG or complement fragment, C3, can greatly enhance the efficiency of phagocytosis, although phagocytosis can occur without opsonization.